glangmead/longhead/content/writing/towards_gauge_theory_in_hott/discrete_gauge_theory.md

 Can this connection be curved, or is it necessarily flat?
 It can be curved!
 Consider a path in the Rubik's cube nerve (the octahedron) starting from the top (white) point (which stands in for the whole white face of the cube) and moving to the red point, then green, then back to the white point.
 Applying $f$ to this loop gives an automorphism of the torsor $f(white)$.
 This is a group element of the central type $S^1$ which we will name $f(wrgw)$.
 This can be a non-identity element.
 But since this path bounds a 2-cell $wrg$ in $X$, there is a 2-path from this loop to $\refl_w$.
 Is there a path from $f(wrgw)$ to $1_{S^1}$?
 Yes, the central type $S^1$ is connected so there are various paths we could choose, which differ by winding number.
 The 2-face will map to this path. $\todo{detail the 2-type structure of \(\BAut_1 S^1\)}$

 The lifting of paths is a connection, and the assignment of paths $1=_{S^1}g$ to 2-cells is curvature.
 Classically these are defined infinitesimally as a 1-form and a 2-form, so it's all making sense.

+If the map is more than just "the bundle" and contains the data of a curved connection automatically, can we recover the underlying bundle without its connection?

 Classically we have that hiccup that connections aren't actually 1-forms, they are points in an affine space modeled on 1-forms.
 But curvature is an honest 2-form.
 Can we detect that hiccup here?
 Yes, in this context we made an arbitrary choice when we assigned $f(white)$.
 We could slide the whole image of $f$ around in $\BAut_1 S^1$ and get an equivalent bundle and connection.
 But no matter where we place the octahedron, the curvature assignment is the same, because the choices of torsors cancel out.
 But do they entirely?
 If you read classical material very carefully you might notice fine print like this: curvature is defined only up to conjugation!
 We could have told you that, since all the points in a space of torsors have the same group as the loop space at that point, but they are conjugate to each other.
 In fact they are merely conjugate, as there are many conjugations (paths between two points) we can choose.
 A whole torsor's worth!